material-components/material-components-android/docs/getting-started.md

 [behavior changes](https://developer.android.com/about/versions/12/behavior-changes-all)
 for more tips and information.

-### 3. Consider compiling your app with Java 8
+## 4. Java 8 compilation

 The latest AndroidX Jetpack libraries now require your app to be compiled with Java 8.
 See the
 [Java 8 language features and APIs documentation](https://developer.android.com/studio/write/java8-support) for more information on Java 8 support and how to enable it for your app.

-### 4. Ensure you are using `AppCompatActivity`
+## 5. `AppCompatActivity`

-Using `AppCompatActivity` will ensure that all the components work correctly.
+Use `AppCompatActivity` to ensure that all the components work correctly.
 If you are unable to extend from `AppCompatActivity`, update your activities to use [`AppCompatDelegate`](https://developer.android.com/reference/androidx/appcompat/app/AppCompatDelegate).
 This will enable the AppCompat or Material versions of components to be inflated (depending on your theme), among other important things.

-### 5. Change your app theme to inherit from a `Material3` theme
+## 6. `Material3` theme inheritance

-Doing an app-wide migration by changing your app theme to inherit from a `Material3` theme is the recommended approach.
-However, be sure to test thoroughly afterwards, as components in existing layouts may change their look and behavior.
+We recommend you perform an app-wide migration by changing your app theme to inherit from a `Material3` theme.
+Be sure to test thoroughly afterwards, since this may change the appearance and behavior of existing layout components.

 **Note:** If you **can't** change your theme, you can continue to inherit from an `AppCompat` or `MaterialComponents` theme and add some new theme attributes